UKCloud/documentation/articles/openshift/oshift-ref-trial.md

 title: Making the most of your UKCloud for Red Hat OpenShift trial
 description: Provides information to get up and running with UKCloud for Red Hat OpenShift trials
 services: openshift
-author: Mudasar Hussain
+author: mhussain
-reviewer: Gareth Ellner
+reviewer: gellner
-lastreviewed: 04/12/2020
+lastreviewed: 04/01/2022

 toc_rootlink: Reference
 toc_sub1: